 Amends the Illinois Public Aid Code.
-Provides that beginning in State fiscal year 2020, the specified income threshold shall be no less than 200% of the then-current federal poverty level for each family size.
-Effective July 1, 2019.
+Provides that, in determining income eligibility for child care benefits beginning in State fiscal year 2022, the income threshold shall be no less than 200% of the then-current federal poverty level for each family size.
+Effective July 1, 2021.